bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

   - save: this function saves the given text, locale and caption type
   - addLocale: this function sends a locale to be added to the available options

 - presentation:
   - upload: uploads a new presentation to BigBlueButton;

-  - presentation:
-    - upload: uploads a new presentation to BigBlueButton;
+  - insertPages: inserts pages into the current presentation at a given 1-based position (out-of-range values are clamped by the server: 1 prepends, totalPages + 1 appends).
+The content is the file to convert into pages; omitting it (or passing null) inserts a single blank page;

 **Example usage:**